sakibulhasan0/html-parser-experiment/README.md

 * N. - click the run icon in the vs code, it will run the script in the terminal.

 4. the article after modification will be available in the modified_file.html file.

+#### please report if there is any issues, also you can contribute if you want to.